 Rugby World Cup: Japan enthral a nation and beyond as they storm into quarter-finals

-Ireland will now play double world champions New Zealand in the last eight next Saturday
+Ireland will now playworld champions New Zealand in the last eight next Saturday

 Japan’s wing Kenki Fukuoka scores a try during the Rugby World Cup Pool A match against Scotland at the International Stadium in Yokohama.
 Photograph: Odd Andersen/AFP via Getty Images

+“We woke up this morning and 19 people were killed in the typhoon with a further 12 people still missing,” said Jamie Joseph.
+“We talked about that as a team.
+Sometimes those sorts of things can be overwhelming but I think the players, particularly when times were really really tough, it helped us.
+So while we are celebrating a lot of people are suffering.”

-Fear no longer exists in their psyche.
+Fear no longer exists in the Japanese psyche.
 If it ever did.
-Jamie Joseph tells no lies.
+Joseph tells no lies.
 The huge Kiwi coach promised his team would not be consumed by expectation or the ever increasing external din.

 Now, they can focus everything on repeating the Brighton miracle of 2015, on toppling the gargantuan South Africans next Sunday in Tokyo in the ultimate clash of styles.

-“It’s intense, it’s error free,” said Ian McGeechan, the Scots’ greatest rugby man on ITV.
+“It’s intense it’s error free,” said Ian McGeechan, the Scots greatest rugby man at half-time on ITV.
 “Scotland cannot get the ball.”

 The Springboks will get the ball.

+“When we play tier one teams the first area they come for us is our set-piece,” said Joseph.
+“They will try and squeeze us and put pressure there, but in the last four or five games we have done ok there, and that’s allowed us to create the way we want to play the game of rugby and you have witnessed what that can be like if we can match, better or hold the bigger set-pieces in world rugby.”

 After every warm-up Japan gather in a wide unaggressive huddle.
-After patient words in several languages they walk slowly off the field fingers resting gently on one another’s shoulders with Michael Leitch, the leader and tip of the arrow, with hands by his side, allowing the energy of a nation flow through his body.
+After patient words in several languages they walk slowly off the field fingers resting gently on one another’s shoulders with Michael Leitch, the leader and tip of the arrow, allowing the energy of a nation flow through his body.

 It’s a sight to behold.

-Scotland wandered off the pitch in dribs and drabs with Finn Russell and Stuart Hogg – their maverick alchemists – engaged in conversation.
+Scotland wandered off the pitch in dribs and drabs with Finn Russell and Stuart Hogg - their mavericks - engaged in conversation.

-Following a minute of total silence in memory of the typhoon victims and the anthems, some more huddling, Yu Tamura’s grubber brought this living organism to life.

-Instantly, the team, the crowd, the game were one thing all in the same.

-The cheek of Tamura won Japan back possession but the first deafening surge of noise rolled down from the 67,666 crowd when Russell’s speculative chip was snatched by Timothy Lafaele for an 80-metre swing.
-Tommy Seymour cleaned up as Scotland escaped two early assaults.
+The first deafening surge of noise rolled down from the 67,666 crowd when Russell’s speculative chip was snatched by Timothy Lafaele for an 80-metre swing.

-Laidlaw planted the conversion and the Scots were on track to the last eight.

-That did not, it could not, last.
-The energy in the International Stadium was truly unique.
+That did not, it could not, last as the energy in the International stadium was truly unique.

-Japan softened up their opponents with heavy bone-crunching carries by Leitch and others before the wingers – the superstars – Kenki Fukuoka and Kotaro Matsushima took flight.
-It was a crafty pass by Lafaele that put Fukuoka – Ireland’s bane – dashing down the left before a sumptuous offload had Matsushima racing untouched to the line.
+Japan softened up their opponents with heavy bone crunching carries by Leitch and others before the superstar wingers - Kenki Fukuoka and and Kotaro Matsushima - took flight.
+It was crafty pass by Lafaele that put Fukuoka - Ireland’s bane - dashing down the left before sumptuous offload had Matsushima racing untouched to the line.

-So many locals are aware of the World Cup without expressing any interest in the tournament.
-But it has seeped into the consciousness.
-They understand the nuances of rugby now.
+The locals understand the nuances of rugby now.
 Take the scrum penalty Keita Inagaki and Shota Horie earned before Inagaki finished off Japan’s second try.
-The place went up.
-Everyone grasped how important this was as the tighthead Jiwon Koo had just been forced off with damaged ribs.
+The decibel levels spiked because everyone grasped how important this was after tighthead Jiwon Koo had just been forced off with damaged ribs.

 Next, Matsushima took two horrendous thumps when jinking into the Scottish 22.
-The string of passing was marvellous.
+The string of ball handling was marvellous.
 The fact a hooker put a prop under the Scottish crossbar moments after they initiated the move with a nuts and bolts penalty registered.
-These are rugby people.

-On 37 minutes referee Ben O’Keeffe, again, raised his arm into the night sky.
+On 37 minutes referee Ben O’Keeffe, again, raised his arm into the night’s sky.
 Another scrum penalty for Japan.
-Allan Dell, the South African-born prop, lost his cool entirely, circling his hands into spectacles.
+Allan Dell, the South African born prop, lost his cool entirely, circling his hands into spectacles.

-Tamura failed to take the points but it mattered not a jot as from the next passage Lafaele’s perfectly weighted grubber bounced up for Fukuoka – Scotland’s bane – with the third try confirmed before Stuart Hogg could lay a hand on the winger.
+Tamura failed to take the points but it mattered not a jot as from the next passage Lafaele’s perfectly weighted grubber bounced up for Fukuoka - now Scotland’s bane - with the third try registered before Stuart Hogg could lay a hand on the winger.

-Tamura’s conversion on the half-time gong prompted some orderly queueing for toilets and beverages.

 As ‘West Virginia’ - Japan’s Put Em Under Pressure these past few weeks - pounded around the World Cup final venue you wondered how far they can go, because Scotland seemed totally and utterly vanquished.